Carlease’ Guide to Driving in the UAE

 Side of the Road:

 In the UAE, drivers drive on the left hand side of the road.
 Similar to the USA, Canada, Germany and France, and unlike in the UK, India, South Africa and various other countries.

-- Visitors who are not residents of UAE:
+Visitors who are not Residents of the UAE:

 For visitors on tourist and visit visas, an International Driver’s Permit in conjunction with the national license of the driver is necessary for driving in the UAE.
 Alternatively, you can also obtain a temporary driver’s license if you hold a driver’s license issued by governments in the USA, Canada, UK, Australia, New Zealand, Japan and a few other European countries.
 This is normally valid for 6 months.
 For more details, please contact our customer service team and visit the RTA’s website – Contact Us